AnonymFlow

 The VPN industry has been selling the same promise for 10 years: 'total anonymity', 'absolute no-log', 'guaranteed protection', 'perfect confidentiality'.
-After eight months of critical daily NordVPN usage, plus cross tests on ExpressVPN, Surfshark, Mullvad, ProtonVPN, IVPN — I can affirm that half of these promises are decorative marketing.
+Looking critically at NordVPN and cross-comparing ExpressVPN, Surfshark, Mullvad, ProtonVPN, IVPN - I can affirm that half of these promises are decorative marketing.
 The other half are measurable and useful.
 This article breaks down what really matters, what's BS, and why NordVPN remains my recommended choice in 2026 despite its honestly documented flaws.

 Disclaimer: affiliate disclosure